 e.
-Additional incident types (available in the new protocol)
+Additional incident types

-The new Incident Report protocol introduces additional Incident Report types: "Failed Notification", "VTS Rules Infringement", "Banned Ship", "Insurance Failure" and "Pilot Or Port Report".
+The Incident Report protocol introduces additional Incident Report types: "Failed Notification", "Vessel Traffic Rules Infringement", "Banned Ship", "Insurance Failure" and "Pilot Or Port Report".

-The operational benefit is to make the requestors and/or the recipients immediately aware about the type of event whereas in the previous protocol such types are included in the more general category "others.
+The operational benefit is to make the requestors and/or the recipients immediately aware about the type of event whereas in the previous protocol such types are included in the more general category "Others".

 f.
-Link different IRs related to the same accident/incident (available in the new protocol)
+Link different IRs related to the same accident/incident